lflenley/logistic_growth/README.md

 This file creates a logistic function to express N at time t, using the variables N0, r, and k.
 These variables are defined, using the outputs from the linear models in the previous file.
 The data is then plotted, with the logistic function added as a line to the graph.
 The function forms a line through all the data points, demonstrating that the estimates we calculated were correct.

+- **'plot_logistic_and_exponential_model.R'**

+This file was created for question 3 of this assignment.
+It defines the logistic growth function, the exponential growth function, and the parameters of the model.
+It then plots 2 graphs comparing the logistic and exponential growth functions to the data, and saves these graphs to the folder 'figures'.
+The first graph covers the full time range of the experimental data, and the second graph covers a smaller time range, so the functions can be compared in more detail.

 Results
 ---
 The data file used was 'experiment1.csv'.
 The estimates obtained were: